Stimulated-Raman-scattering amplification of attosecond XUV pulses with pulse-train pumps and application to local in-depth plasma-density measurement: Introduction

 In this paper we propose the use of stimulated Raman back-scattering (SRS)~ \cite{Maier-etal_PRL1966,Ping-etal_PRE2000,Cheng-etal_PRL2005,Ren-etal_NatPhys2007,Trines-etal_PRL2011,Trines-etal_SciRep2020} to amplify an IAP seed pulse with a pulse-train pump.
-While the three-wave-coupling system of equations for SRS is fairly well understood for pseudo-monochromatic pulses, its applicability to the broad-spectra IAP seeds and pulse-train pumps considered here is not obvious.
-We therefore explore the possibility of this approach via particle-in-cell (PIC) simulations, and present parametric studies of the SRS amplification with respect to initial pump and seed amplitudes as well as pulse-train length.
+While the three-wave-coupling system of equations for SRS is fairly well understood for pseudo-monochromatic pulses, its applicability to the broad-spectrum IAP seeds and pulse-train pumps considered here is not obvious.
+We therefore explore the possibility of this approach via particle-in-cell (PIC) simulations, and present parametric studies of the SRS amplification with respect to initial pump and seed amplitudes as well as pulse-train length, plasma temperature, and the effect of Coulomb collisions.
+The use of a pulse-train pump can be of interest for smaller laser laboratories to produce high-intensity IAPs, as the other pump-pulse alternative would be x-ray free-electron lasers (XFELs), which are only found at a limited number of large-scale facilities.

 Since SRS relies on the presence of electron-plasma waves induced by the pump and seed laser pulses, the efficacy of the amplification is highly dependent on both the pump and seed normalized amplitudes~\cite{Trines-etal_SciRep2020}, $a_0$ and $a_1$, respectively.
-Our simulations indicate that efficient non-linear amplification, without severe temporal stretching of the seed pulse, requires $a_1\gtrsim0.02$, which is almost within reach for gas-HHG, with reported amplitudes of $a_1\simeq0.01$~\cite{Xue-etal_SciAdv2020}.
+Our simulations indicate that efficient nonlinear amplification, without severe temporal stretching of the seed pulse, requires $a_1\gtrsim0.02$, which is almost within reach for gas-HHG, with reported amplitudes of $a_1\simeq0.01$~\cite{Xue-etal_SciAdv2020}.